Polymer/polymer-starter-kit/bower_components/sw-toolbox/README.md

 // (http://expressjs.com/guide/routing.html)
 toolbox.router.get(':foo/index.html', function(request, values) {
   return new Response('Handled a request for ' + request.url +
-      ', where foo is "' + values.foo + '");
+      ', where foo is "' + values.foo + '"');
 });

 // For requests to other origins, specify the origin as an option toolbox.router.post('/(.*)', apiHandler, {origin: 'https://api.example.com'});

-// Provide a default handler
-toolbox.router.default = myDefaultRequestHandler;
+// Provide a default handler for GET requests toolbox.router.default = myDefaultRequestHandler;

 // You can provide a list of resources which will be cached at service worker install time